0333 900 0101

 In-Cabinet Wiring: Planning and Implementation

 It should be clear by now that keeping the data cabinet tidy is an important part of efficient network management.
-Tidy, colour-coded and labeled cables feature prominently in the PR imagery of data centre giants like Google and Amazon and is one of the first metrics by which an experienced network engineer judges the quality of an installation.
+Tidy, colour-coded and labelled cables feature prominently in the PR imagery of data centre giants like Google and Amazon and is one of the first metrics by which an experienced network engineer judges the quality of an installation.

 Obtaining it, however, has traditionally been a challenge for fast-growing companies.
 Many UK companies, particularly in high-growth fields, such as the financial sector, have gone from requiring little more than a small business server and renting a few cloud instances to needing their own data centre in a very short time.
 IT teams quickly become overwhelmed, even when they have the best intentions – especially as growth plans tend to focus more on structured cabling and backbone network design than in-cabinet cabling operations.